 What can you do to help keep the pain for spinal arthritis from getting worse?
 Make sure you have a chiropractor assess your injury if you knowingly have one occur.
-Regular chiropractic care can help alleviate the severe pain, loss of sensation, weakness and tenderness of osteoarthritis.
-Correcting alignment and mobility of the spine will also help the degeneration from happening so quickly.
+Regular chiropractic care can help alleviate the severe pain, loss of sensation, weakness, and tenderness of osteoarthritis.
+Correcting alignment and mobility of the spine will also help degeneration from happening so quickly.
 Don’t let an “old person” ailment and immobility make you start acting like an “old person.”
 Let the experts at Carlson Chiropractic diagnose and treat your debilitating spinal pain.

 LEARN ABOUT SPINAL DECOMPRESSION TODAY!